 As part of the introductory event of the Master's Studio Imagination and Mimesis, the professorship City and Housing visited the KIT Botanical Garden on April 21.
 Dennis Wendlinger, member of the Friends of the Botanical Garden, gave us an overview of the historical development of the botanical garden and guided us through the different greenhouses.
 We thank him very much for the great introduction to botany!

-After we have worked out speculative projects on a large scale in last year's Master's draft under the title Ideal and Reality, we want to develop concrete projects on a small scale in the next two semesters.
-Concrete means drafts, which have an implementation as a goal.
-The individual works are to be combined into an overall project, each of which will reach the level of detail of an implementation project.
-In the summer semester of 2022, we will design a garden for the courtyard of the main building of the Faculty of Architecture.
-With the design and the planned implementation, the courtyard, which today lies fallow, is to be reshaped and upgraded in terms of the qualities of stay and ecology.
-The project thus has an aesthetic and a functional dimension, which condense into an autonomous ecosystem that encompasses all aspects of flora and fauna, plant sociology, soil conditions, water, climate, etc.
+After working on speculative projects on a large scale last year, we want to develop concrete projects on a small scale over the next two semesters.
+Concrete means designs that aim to be realized.
+The individual projects should come together to form an overall project that reaches the level of detail of an implementation project.
+In the summer semester 2022, we will design gardens for the courtyards of the Faculty of Architecture.
+With the design and implementation, the courtyard, which currently lies fallow, is to be reshaped and upgraded in terms of the qualities of stay and ecology.
+The project thus has an aesthetic and a functional dimension, which are condensed into an autonomous ecosystem that encompasses all aspects of flora and fauna, plant sociology, water, climate, etc.

 In the seminar Cityscapes we continue the series of city portraits started in the last semesters.
 They form the basis for a long-term research project on the European city at the Department of City and Housing.
 The aim of the study is to gain a fundamental understanding of our cities and their current transformation.
 Especially for the grown, European cities this will be a turning point: Possibly cities can no longer be designed exclusively according to traditional-spatial criteria, but must increasingly be subjected to a "metabolistic" logic.
 In the coming semester we will choose a series of cities around the Baltic Sea and thus create a connection to the planned seminar trip at the Øresund.